Last updated: October 17th, 2023

 Does it actually work?
 The short answer is yes–this is, overall, a positive review.

 Lume does what it claims to do.
-It stops body odor at the source and does so without artificial or harmful ingredients.
+It stops body odor at the source without artificial or harmful ingredients.

 Plus, it’s safe for delicate areas and sensitive skin.